 Take Control of the Day, Don’t Let the Day Control You

 If you’ve lost your mom, it can be incredibly tempting to ignore this holiday all together.
 However, this is almost impossible given the amount of marketing done for Mother’s Day.
-Every store display, email, or mother daughter pair you see walking down the street serve as reminders that your mom isn’t here with you.
+Every store display, email, or mother-daughter pair you see walking down the street serves as a reminder that your mom isn’t here with you.
 The effort to ignore these grief triggers is exhausting and is likely to leave you emotionally overwhelmed before Mother’s Day even arrives.

 Determine What You Need on Mother’s Day